DGEs2018/Traineeship-progress/Week12/journal.md

 - Em vs Rem
     - Em cascades as it primarily relies on the parent block
     - Rem is a better practice, as it's dependent on the given defined pixel size in the root
+    - the font size should be defined at root of the html `:root {font size: 16px}` or else the default font-size value browsers take is assumed, which is normally 16px

 # 21.06.2019
 * More on Flexbox